Pilea is a great ornamental plant to have indoors. But have you ever witnessed a situation where your pilea leaves are turning yellow?

 - Use a room humidifier to maintain the humidity levels around the plant.

 Pilea craves warm, bright, but not too direct sunlight.
 Adequate sunlight with no immediate and harsh rays proves to be fruitful.

-It doesn’t mean that you can keep the plant somewhere with very little or no sunlight, as deficiency of light prove to be dangerous and can cause the plant to showcase yellow leaves.
+It doesn’t mean you can keep the plant somewhere with very little or no sunlight, as light deficiency can cause the plant to showcase yellow leaves.

 Also, the low sunlight may invite other problems like root rot as the evaporation slows down and the soil stays wetter for a more extended period.

-- Move the plant to a south-facing window but keep in mind that the light it gets is not too direct and scorching.
+- Move the plant to a south-facing window but ensure the light it gets is not too direct and scorching.

-- Have a provision of grow lights for plants if the sunlight cannot fall during winter and overcast weather.
+- Provide grow lights for plants if the sunlight cannot fall during winter and overcast weather.